 Rachel’s poetry, fiction and non-fiction have been widely published in New Zealand and Australia.
 Her writing appears in publications such as Cordite Poetry Review, Sport, Sweet Mammalian, min-a-rets, Best New Zealand Poems 2013, Hue and Cry issues 8, 7 & 6, Best New Zealand Poems 2011, and her story ‘The Orienteer’ was Highly Commended in inaugural The Long and the Short of It competition, run in 2011 by Unity Books/Sport.
 Selected writing appears in Turbine 2011, Takahe 72, JAAM 28, Hue and Cry 1 & 4, Paper Radio, Blackmail Press 25 and Turbine 2008, 2009 and 2010.

 Much of Rachel’s art criticism can be found in the publication archives of Enjoy Public Art Gallery.
 Her critical art writing has addressed works by artists such as Raewyn Martyn, Erica van Zon, Glen Hayward, Tiong Ang, Eve Armstrong, Susie Pratt, Lee Kit, and Vivien Lynn.
-O’Neill writers reviews and author and artist features for The Physics Room, Booknotes, ArtZone, and Metro.
+O’Neill writers reviews and author and artist features for Radio NZ, Kava Club, The Sapling, The Physics Room, Booknotes, ArtZone, and Metro.

 Rachel O’Neill was managing editor of the New Zealand Book Council’s online magazine Booknotes Unbound from 2013-2015.

 She has been co-editor of art magazine Crease, 2003-2005, and co-editor of Canary Annual, 2007.
 She was co-editor with Thomasin Sleigh of the 2nd Enjoy Journal, Over Under and Around in December 2011.